ThomasMJosline/CTBhackthon/level1_design1/README.md

 ## Design Fix
 Updating the design and re-running the test makes the test pass.

+$$$$image$$$$$

-The updated design is checked in as
+The updated design is checked in as mux_fix.v

 ## Verification Strategy
+Analysis of the verilog code given for the design, helped to understand possible bugs.
+These bug were then confirmed through three tests.

 ## Is the verification complete ?
+Yes, the multiplexer design code is completely verified and three bugs were found.